Troy Trojans men's basketball: History

-In the inaugural opening game of the newly built Trojan Arena during the 2012 season, Troy had a record-crowd of 5,120 as they hosted Mississippi State, who was coming off of a 20-win season and an NIT appearance.
-Troy would upset the Bulldogs to open Trojan Arena, defeating them by a score of 56–53.
+In the inaugural game at the newly built Trojan Arena during the 2012 season, Troy had a record crowd of 5,120 as they hosted Mississippi State, who were coming off of a 20-win season and an NIT appearance.
+Troy would upset the Bulldogs, 56–53.

-In 2017, under head coach Phil Cunningham, Troy made their way back to the NCAA tournament by winning the Sun Belt Conference Tournament, defeating Texas State 59–53.
-The team would be given a 15-seed, playing #2 seed Duke in the first round.
-Duke defeated Troy in that game by score of 87–65.
+In 2017, under head coach Phil Cunningham, Troy made their way back to the NCAA tournament by winning the Sun Belt Conference tournament, defeating Texas State, 59–53.
+The team earned a 15 seed, playing no. 2 seed Duke in the first round.
+Duke defeated Troy, 87–65.
 Troy finished the season with a 22–15 record.

-The Trojan basketball team is recognized in recent Division I Basketball history for leading the nation in 3-pointers for seven different seasons (1992, 1994, 1995, 1996, 2004, 2005, and 2006), making 1068 3-pointers over the course of 89 games (11.66 per game) during those three seasons.
+The Trojan basketball team is recognized in recent Division I history for leading the nation in three-pointers for seven different seasons (1992, 1994, 1995, 1996, 2004, 2005, and 2006), making 1,068 three-pointers over the course of 89 games (11.66 per game) during those three seasons.

-Before Troy's accession to Division I, Troy was one of the most successful basketball teams in Division II before they transitioned to Division I. In 1988, the team made it to the Elite 8 of the Division II Tournament before falling to Alaska-Anchorage, 77–72.
-Five years later, the team advanced all the way to the NCAA Division II national championship game against Cal-State Bakersfield, only to finish as runner-up by falling to the Roadrunners, 85–72.
+Before Troy's accession to Division I, Troy was one of the most successful basketball teams in Division II.
+In 1988, the team made it to the Elite Eight of the Division II tournament before falling to Alaska-Anchorage, 77–72.
+Five years later, the team advanced all the way to the Division II national championship game against Cal State Bakersfield, only to finish as runner-up, falling to the Roadrunners, 85–72.

-One of Troy's most famous claim to fame, however, is their game against DeVry (when DeVry had athletics) on January 12, 1992 when the Trojans came out victorious by the NCAA-record score of 253–141.
-This game is the current highest scoring game in NCAA basketball history.
+One of Troy's claims to fame, however, is their game against DeVry (when DeVry had athletics) on January 12, 1992, when the Trojans came out victorious by the NCAA-record score of 253–141.
+This game is currently the highest-scoring game in NCAA basketball history.